webcasting conferences and events in turbulent times

 By delivering your event through the virtual platform of webcasting, you’re creating three distinct benefits your company may never have considered before.
 You are providing invaluable content and becoming experts in the industry, creating exposure to a larger global audience, and you can measure data that is captured from your audiences immediately.
 You can also create an additional revenue stream or increase revenue that would not otherwise have been realized at an in-person, one location conference.

 By broadcasting your event through webcast platform, you’ll be able to target key areas of sponsorship, capture invaluable data and customize marketing collateral at a very economical cost.
-Here are some suggestions on how to use webcasting to your benefit.
+Here’s some suggestions on how to use webcasting to your benefit.

 Providing links that direct participants to a sponsor’s website, video content, social media or any other online promotion is a must have.